CRONOQUILL/GameGenie_in_C/README.md

 GameGenie Encoder :
-It Generates 6 or 8 character GameGenie based on whether input has compare value or not. it encodes GameGenieCode based on Address and Value based in HEX Values.
+It Generates 6 or 8 character GameGenie based on whether input has compare value or not. it encodes GameGenieCode based on Input Address and Value or Compare Values.

 GameGenie Decoder :
 It decodes 6-character GameGenie to Address and data.